 An applicant can enter the program immediately after graduating from veterinary school but the Master degree can only be obtained when the applicant has been practicing small animal veterinary medicine for at least 4 years since obtaining her/his veterinary degree.

 Next examination date

-Each course (2, 3, 5 or 10 ECTS points) shall be validated by an examination at one of the examination sessions conducted bi-annually at and by the University of Luxemburg (UL).
+Each course (5 or 10 ECTS credits) shall be validated by an examination at one of the examination sessions conducted bi-annually at and by the University of Luxemburg (UL).
 Several exams may be taken together at one single session.

 The exams generally consist of an interactive computerized work-up of a clinical case or other questions related to the subjects of the discipline covered in that course.
 Exams are graded on a 0-20 scale with passing grade of 10/20.
 Failed exams can be retaken at the next possible examination date.